jsfix-ci/grunt-include-replace-mustache/README.md

 Type: `Function`
 Default value: undefined

-A function called for every included file prior to processing by `grunt-include-replace`.
+A function called for every included file prior to processing by `grunt-include-replace-mustache`.
 It is passed the include file contents, local variables and the file path as parameters and should return the (possibly altered) file contents.

+#### options.useMustache
+Type: `Boolean`
+Default value: true

+Uses MustacheJS Template on every included File

 ### Usage Examples